How 4 founders beat their early startup woes

 Startups need to leverage on tailored products to help them tide through tough times.
 One such solution is the DBS Digital Account, which helps cash-strapped startups to keep their banking costs low.
 It has no fall-below fees and no minimum balance requirement.

 In addition, it grants you free access to the DBS IDEAL™ corporate online banking and mobile app.
-Annual fees for the DBS Visa Business Advance Debit card are also waived.
+Annual fees for the DBS Visa Business Advance Plus Debit Card are also waived.
 However, it does require an initial deposit of S$1,000 and there is a monthly account fee of S$18, which we think is a manageable sum.

 Apply online for the DBS Digital Account today!